Brian Madjo

-Brian Djomeni Madjo (born 12 January 2009) is a professional footballer who plays as a forward for French club Metz.
-Born in England, he has represented the Luxembourg national team.
+Brian Djomeni Madjo (born 12 January 2009) is a professional footballer who plays as a forward for Premier League club Aston Villa.

+Madjo is a product of the Marisca Mersch and Racing Union academies in Luxembourg.
+He subsequently moved over the border to French side Metz's academy, where he appeared for both their B and senior sides in National 3 and Ligue 1 before transferring to Aston Villa in 2026.

+Born in England and raised in Luxembourg, he initially represented the Luxembourg national team in both youth and senior international matches before switching to his birth nation, subsequently appearing for the England under-17s.

 Early life

-Madjo was born on 12 January 2009 in Enfield, England and moved with his family to Luxembourg at a young age.
+Madjo was born on 12 January 2009 in Enfield, England and moved with his family to Boevange-sur-Attert, Luxembourg at a young age.
 Born to Cameroonian parents, he is the son of Cameroonian footballer Guy Madjo.
+He obtained Luxembourgish citizenship in March 2025.

 Club career

+Early career

-As a youth player, Madjo joined the youth academy of Luxembourgian side Marisca Mersch.
-Subsequently, he joined the youth academy of Luxembourgian side Racing FC Union Luxembourg.
-In 2023, he joined the youth academy of French Ligue 1 side FC Metz.
-Following an impressive season with Metz’s under‑19 side, he signed his first professional contract with the club in July 2025, which runs until June 2028.
+As a youth player, Madjo joined the youth academy of Luxembourgish side Marisca Mersch.
+Subsequently, he joined the youth academy of Luxembourgish side Racing Union in 2020.
+In 2023, he joined the youth academy of French Ligue 1 side Metz.
+Following an impressive season with Metz's under‑19 side, he signed his first professional contract with the club in July 2025, which ran until June 2028.

 Madjo made his professional debut on 17 August 2025, starting and playing 58 minutes in a 0–1 loss against Strasbourg.
+Hence, he became the club's youngest debutant, aged 16 years and 217 days, breaking previous record of Bernard Zénier in August 1974.
+He later featured in two matches for Metz's B team in the Championnat National 3, scoring twice in a match against Neuilly-sur-Marne in November.